Grayff/ETH-AVAX-PROOF-INTERMEDIATE/README.md

 1. Project folder: project1

    Description: It consists of a smart contract that implements the require(), assert(), and revert() statements.The ExceptionExample contract is a simple demonstration of how to handle exceptions and errors in Solidity.

+2. Project folder: project4

+   Description: This is a Solidity smart contract for the Degen Gaming Token (DGT) which is an ERC20 token on the Ethereum blockchain.
+The contract allows users to interact with the token, including transferring tokens, burning tokens, minting new tokens (only accessible to the contract owner), and redeeming tokens for in-game items in the Degen Gaming platform's store.

 ## Getting Started
 To get started with the projects in this repository, follow these steps: